igorbelo/eagle_search/README.md

   name: "Book: The Hidden Child"
 }
 ```
-If you want to map a string field as an exact value, you need to set
+If you want to map a string field as an exact value, you need to set it, as documented [here](https://github.com/igorbelo/eagle_search#exact-string-fields).

 Filtering by ranges:
 ```ruby